 While in residence at UT, MFA designers have won more than 100 regional and national design awards since the inception of the program, and have 100% placement in the profession over the last five years.
 MFA designers travel extensively.
 In recent years, they have visited Ireland, Thailand, Mexico, Vietnam, Prague, Amsterdam, New York, Istanbul, London, Bulgaria, Berlin, and Munich.
 During these visits, students took master classes, worked with internationally renowned artists, showcased their work, and competed at conferences, while also seeing theatre, touring cities and museums, and absorbing world culture.

 Our MFA programs are strong and growing stronger.
 We are entering a period of increased revenues and facilities enhancement.
-Have a closer look at all we have to offer by following the links for each program to the left and for the MFA Handbook and Graduation Requirements above.
+Have a closer look at all we have to offer by following the links to the left for each program and those above for the MFA Handbook and Graduation Requirements.